Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Introduction

 The paper is organized as follows.
-After a detailed review of the ground-state molecular (vibronic) problem, with a particular focus on the BH expansion of the molecular wavefunction (accounting for possible nonadiabatic couplings) in Sec.~\ref{sec:mol_VP_BH_exp}, our BH-based DFT of electrons and nuclei, and its KS formulation will be introduced in Secs.~\ref{sec:BH_molDFT} and~\ref{sec:KS_mol_DFT}, respectively.
-The exact Hartree-exchange-correlation (Hxc) density-functional energy contribution and potentials (\ie, the first-order functional derivatives of the Hxc energy with respect to the nuclear and electronic densities), which are induced by the electron-electron repulsion within the molecule and that we simply refer to as molecular Hxc energy/potentials in the following, are investigated further in Sec.~\ref{sec:mol_AC_formalism} by introducing a molecular adiabatic connection formalism.
-On that basis a practical adiabatic density-functional approximation is proposed and discussed in Sec.~\ref{sec:mol_DFAs}.
-Connections of the present molecular DFT with electronic ensemble DFT are also discussed (Sec.~\ref{sec:connections_eDFT}).
+After a brief review of electronic KS-DFT in Sec.~\ref{sec:review_elec_KSDFT}, we motivate our choice of basic variables in Sec.~\ref{sec:identification_basic_var}.
+On that basis, we formulate the molecular KS-DFT in Sec.~\ref{sec:KS_mol_DFT}, and discuss its practical implementation based on the BH expansion of the KS molecular wavefunction in Sec.~\ref{sec:mol-KS_DFT_adia_rep}.
+We then carry out a detailed comparison with existing molecular DFT approaches, namely MCDFT (Sec.~\ref{sec:diff_mcdft}), EF-DFT (Sec.~\ref{sec:EF-based_DFT}), but also electronic ensemble DFT (Sec.~\ref{sec:connections_eDFT}).
+The exact Hxc density-functional energy and potentials (\ie, the first-order functional derivatives of the Hxc energy with respect to the nuclear and electronic densities, respectively), which describe the electron-electron repulsion within the molecule, are investigated further in Sec.~\ref{sec:mol_AC_formalism} by introducing a molecular adiabatic connection formalism.
+On that basis, a practical adiabatic density-functional approximation is proposed and discussed in Sec.~\ref{sec:mol_DFAs}.
 Conclusions and outlook are finally given in Sec.~\ref{sec:conclusions}.
+In order to make the present paper self-contained, we provide in the Appendix a detailed discussion of the BH expansion for molecular wavefunctions.